Sunday, June 14, 2020

 4. How many people can I invite to the ceremony?

 The first 4 tickets are free of charge.
-Additional tickets are $12 each.
+Additional tickets are $20 each, non-refundable.
 You can order a total of 20 tickets for the Math Department commencement ceremony on your MyUCLA page.
-If you need more tickets you can request to be placed on a waitlist at the Student Services Office in MS 6356.
+If you need more tickets you can request to be placed on a waitlist.

 Students do not need a ticket for the Math Department commencement ceremony.